 Once you’ve done preliminary checks and minor maintenance tasks on your AC unit, it’s time to book a full inspection with an HVAC professional.
 Here’s what the pros will do on a routine AC maintenance check.

 - Check the refrigerant levels.
 If the refrigerant is low, the technician will inspect the refrigerant line for leaks.
 With little or no refrigerant running through the system, your AC will not emit cold air.
 If a leak is detected, it must be fixed immediately.
-Refrigerant gas is toxic to the environment and harmful when inhaled.
+The refrigerant gas is toxic to the environment and harmful when inhaled.

 - Clean the coils.
 The technician will check the indoor evaporator coils and outdoor condenser coils and clean the coils if they are dirty.
 Dirty coils place a strain on the AC system, forcing it to work harder.